Petalby/petalby.github.io/projects/applied-systems-engineering/index.md

 ### Line following and colour detection

 An infrared line sensor enabled the robot to follow the course.
 A colour sensor distinguished the four package markers so the robot could associate packages with their correct destinations.
-The team developed the `LineFollower.cpp` implementation used by the system.

 ### Package transport